Neuro-Optometrist in Mumbai

 Binocular Vision & Diplopia Assessment

-Evaluation of double vision (diplopia), eye alignment, suppression, and binocular cooperation.
+Evaluation of double vision, eye alignment, suppression, and binocular cooperation.
 Post-neurological diplopia has multiple potential mechanisms - cranial nerve palsy, skew deviation, or decompensated pre-existing binocular dysfunction - each requiring a different management approach.

 Neuro-Optometry FAQ - Mumbai Patients

-My father had a stroke at Kokilaben - the neurologist says his eyes are fine, but he still sees double.
+My father had a stroke - the neurologist says his eyes are fine, but he still sees double.
 Who should we see?

-My son had a road accident on the Eastern Expressway and has had headaches and reading difficulty for 3 months.
+My son had a road accident and has had headaches and reading difficulty for 3 months.
 Is this a vision problem?

 Can a neuro-optometric assessment be done via telehealth - or does it require in-person testing?

-How long after a neurological event should we wait before seeking neuro-optometric assessment?
+How long after a neurological event should we seek neuro-optometric assessment?

 What is the difference between a neuro-optometrist and a neurologist or neuro-ophthalmologist?